gottacatchenall/ms_sampling_effort/manuscript.md

 In this manuscript we seek to explore the relationship between total sampling effort (the total count of all individuals of all species seen) and false-negative rate.
-In so-doing, we demonstrate that realized false-negative rate varies based on species relative abundance, and suggest that  Understanding how sampling induces biases in data can and should be used to aid in the design of surveys of species diversity [@Carlson2020WhaWou].
+In so-doing, we demonstrate that realized false-negative rate varies based on species relative abundance, and suggest that understanding how sampling induces biases in data can and should be used to aid in the design of surveys of species diversity [@Carlson2020WhaWou].
 Here we seek to understand how false negatives in ecological interaction data impact the analysis and